 In Person Public Worship Suspended Until Further Notice

 Churches, non-profits and schools have responded with closures, cancellations of meetings and services, adoption of social distancing and strict hygiene for essential activities, and substituting online meetings and events for in-person gatherings.
 A number of dioceses of the Episcopal Church have decided to suspend worship services for the time being, including the Dioceses of California, Chicago, Connecticut, Maryland, Virginia and Washington (D.C.).
 Others are adopting stricter protocols for the administration of Communion, and conduct of worship.
-The Bishop of the Diocese of Fond du Lac is now directing congregations of the diocese to suspend in-person public worship as well recommending that no in-person meetings or gatherings be held.
+The Bishop of the Diocese of Fond du Lac is now directing congregations of the diocese to suspend in-person public worship as well as recommending that no in-person meetings or gatherings be held.
 In his March 16 letter, Bishop Gunter said it was not a decision he took lightly:

 “It is about balancing our need to gather for worship over against our need to love our neighbor and not spread the disease.”